 News & Updates

-In October of 2013, the Chelsea Symphony under Yaniv's baton premiered his Rite of Spring (Redux), a modernized and reduced arrangement of Stravinsky’s Rite of Spring for small orchestra including electric guitar, bass guitar, and saxophone.
-In the 2016-17 season, the Naples Philharmonic performed several of Yaniv’s works, including Beethoven’s Sonata for Orchestra in C Minor Op.
-30 No. 2b, songs by Alma Mahler arranged for orchestra, and a brass fanfare.
-The Naples Philharmonic subsequently commissioned Yaniv for a 45-minute work for orchestra and narrator which will be performed nearly thirty times in the 2018-19 season.
+As a composer, Yaniv pursues his passions of both writing original works and also re-working past masterpieces into new formats.
+In October of 2013, the Chelsea Symphony under Yaniv's baton premiered his Rite of Spring (Redux), a modernized and reduced arrangement of Stravinsky’s Rite of Spring including electric guitar, bass guitar, and saxophone.
+In the 2016-17 season, the Naples Philharmonic performed several of Yaniv’s works, including Beethoven’s Sonata for Orchestra in C Minor Op.30 No.2b, songs by Alma Mahler arranged for orchestra, and a brass fanfare.
+The Naples Philharmonic subsequently commissioned Yaniv for a work to be performed nearly thirty times on the Young People’s Concert series in the 2018-19 season.

-Yaniv studied violin with Setsu Goto, and soloed several times with the Yonkers Philharmonic while still in high school.
+Yaniv studied violin with Setsu Goto, Midori’s mother, in New York City, and was a soloist several times with the Yonkers Philharmonic.
 While active as a freelancer on both violin and viola, he also performed chamber music regularly with members of the New York Philharmonic.
-As an eight year old boy soprano, Yaniv joined the Metropolitan Opera Children's Chorus and sang both in the choir and as a soloist with great conductors such as James Levine, Valery Gergiev and Georg Solti, sharing the stage with leading singers Samuel Ramey, Luciano Pavarotti, and Dawn Upshaw, among others.
-Yaniv continued to perform as a singer and actor when he toured the USA and Japan as Colin in The Secret Garden, which he performed alongside Tony award winner Audra McDonald.
+Yaniv joined the Metropolitan Opera Children's Chorus in 1989 and sang both in the choir and as a soloist with great conductors such as James Levine, Valery Gergiev and Georg Solti, sharing the stage with legendary singers Samuel Ramey, Luciano Pavarotti, and Dawn Upshaw, among others.
+Yaniv continued to perform as a singer and actor when he toured the USA and Japan as Colin in The Secret Garden, which he performed alongside multiple award winner Audra McDonald.
 His stage acting career culminated in a role in Tom Stoppard's Hapgood, which he performed at Lincoln Center alongside celebrated actors Stockard Channing, David Straithairn, and Josef Sommers.
-In the early 90s, you could hear Yaniv sing on TV commercials for Pepsi as well as on compact discs ranging from classical opera to rock and folk music.
+In the early 90s, Yaniv could be heard singing on TV commercials for Pepsi as well as on compact discs ranging from classical opera to rock and folk music.

-A strong believer and advocate of music that is relevant to modern culture, Yaniv used his performing experience as a youngster to create three music organizations.
+As a strong believer that music be connected and relevant to modern culture, Yaniv has been integral in the creation of three innovative music organizations.
 He first cofounded and music directed the Mahagonny Ensemble at Vassar College - a chamber orchestra devoted to music of the past 100 years.
-While a freelancer in NYC, he was a founding board member and violinist with the Pamplemousse Ensemble - a contemporary ensemble dedicated to cutting edge new music and multi-disciplinary performances.
-In 2005, he founded and music directed the Chelsea Symphony - an orchestra that provides unique performance opportunities for both rising and established instrumentalists, composers and conductors.
-The Chelsea Symphony has performed dozens of world premieres, and presents programs of under-programmed works alongside standard repertoire.
+While active as a freelancer in NYC, he was a founding board member and violinist with the Pamplemousse Ensemble - a contemporary ensemble dedicated to cutting edge new music and multi-disciplinary performances.
+In 2005, he cofounded and was one the first music director of the Chelsea Symphony - an orchestra that provides unique performance opportunities for both rising and established instrumentalists, composers, and conductors.
+The Chelsea Symphony, which can frequently be seen as the orchestra for the Amazon series Mozart in the Jungle, has performed dozens of world premieres and under-programmed works alongside standard repertoire.

-Yaniv is dedicated to bringing classical music of all types to a broader, more mainstream audience.
-As music director of the Michigan Pops Orchestra between 2010-2012, he programmed exciting concerts that blurred the distinction between genres, often juxtaposing works by classical composers such as Wagner and Mahler against popular music from films such as Star Wars, the Lord of the Rings, and by rock groups such as the Beatles or R.E.M.
+Yaniv is also dedicated to bringing symphonic music of all types to a broad audience.
+As music director of the Michigan Pops Orchestra between 2010-2012, he was known for exciting concerts that blurred the distinction between genres, often juxtaposing works by classical composers such as Wagner and Mahler against popular music from films such as Star Wars, the Lord of the Rings, and by rock groups such as the Beatles or R.E.M.
 He also presented several world premieres including the US premiere of Australian composer Matthew Hindson's Litespeed, spearheaded a concerto competition for local high school students, and expanded the size of the orchestra to over 100 musicians.

 Known for having a strong rapport with orchestral musicians and audiences alike, Yaniv has worked as an assistant and cover conductor with the New York Youth Symphony, Princeton Symphony and at the Manhattan School of Music, among others.
 In past seasons, Yaniv has also conducted the Ensemble Orchestral de Paris, New Symphony Orchestra (Bulgaria), Thuringen Philharmonie (Germany), Ukrainian State Symphony, Castleton Festival Orchestra, University of Michigan Symphony Orchestra, Manhattan School of Music Symphony, Greenwich Village Orchestra, and Stamford Young People's Symphony.
 As a collaborative conductor, he has accompanied great artists such as Nadja Salerno-Sonnenberg, Mark Peskanov, and Francesco Libetti, in venues from Avery Fisher Hall at Lincoln Center to Brooklyn's intimate Bargemusic.